midnattssol/shortcake/README.md

 # shortcake

-Shortcake is a Gdk library.
+Shortcake is a Gdk library for making widgets.

 ## todo

 - Non-filled arcs
-- Polygons (constructors for regular ones)
+- Constructors for regular polygons
+- See to which extent functions can be merged with the animations library